The expanded child tax credit briefly slashed child poverty. Here's what else it did

 This expansion reached 61.2 million children across more than 36 million households in December.

-The Tax Policy Center estimates that, by the end of tax season, families will have received an average of $4,380 from the 2021 version of the child tax credit – compared to the $2,310 they got under the previous version.
+The Tax Policy Center estimates that by the end of tax season, families will have received an average of $4,380 from the 2021 version of the child tax credit, compared with the $2,310 they got under the previous version.

 The payments cut monthly child poverty by roughly 30%